Californication (album): Writing and recording

 Recording the songs took five days.
 All four band members recorded their instruments at the same time within the same room.
 Rubin and Scott wanted the audio to be "dry and punchy", and thus placed numerous microphones directly next to the instruments.
 Among the microphones used were Shure SM57s, Neumann U47s, and Sennheiser MD 421s.
 Californication was recorded using Neve 8038 desk on two Ampex 124 24-track tape recorders.
 Scott induced significant equalization using Neve 1073 EQs.
 There was minimal overdubbing.
-Once the songs were recorded, the tracks from the Ampex machines were transferred over to Pro Tools.
+Once the songs were recorded, the tracks from the second 24-track machine containing vocals were transferred over to Pro Tools to allow easy experimentation to establish a "map" of how various portions of the vocals would fit together prior to analog assembly of these portions.
 Continuing on the theme of making the album sound "dry and punchy", most of Californication was mixed using monaural sound.
 Scott felt the initial recordings were already good, and thus very little was altered during the mixing sessions.
 The album was mixed separately on various digital formats (including Digital Audio Tape and DA-88) to compare the sound, and Scott eventually used an analog 2‑track at 30 inches per second.